 - Develop a Situation Appraisal

 Before you approach stakeholders in large accounts, you need a clear sense of your customers’ needs and how your value proposition solves them.
 This process starts with a Situation Appraisal.
 This systematic evaluation of the opportunities, strengths and vulnerabilities associated with an account provides a complete analysis of a prospect.
-Part of a Situation Appraisal is identifying your Field of Play, or the segment of a large account that is the focus of your strategy.
+Part of a Situation Appraisal is identifying your Field of Play, or the segment of a large account that is the focus of your sales strategy.
 A Field of Play may be a specific region, division or department that makes decisions independently—and possibly with different key players—than the larger account.

 The fundamental question of a Situation Appraisal is, “What are we here to do for this customer?”
 Analyzing your answer ensures you’ll have the right conversations and offer the right solutions to the right stakeholders at the right times.